moroz/moroz.dev/content/blog/phoenix-1-7-with-vite-js.md

 $ mix archive.install hex phx_new
 ```

 Create a new Phoenix project.
-For the sake of simplicity, I'm using [SQLite3](https://www.sqlite.org/index.html).
-This is because SQLite3 stores its data in regular files, unlike most other database management systems, such as PostgreSQL or MySQL/MariaDB, which run as servers.
-This way, I do not need to explain to you how to configure your database server.
+For the sake of simplicity, we will be using [SQLite3](https://www.sqlite.org/index.html).
+This is because SQLite3 stores all of its data in regular files, unlike most other database management systems, such as PostgreSQL or MySQL/MariaDB, which run as servers.
+This way, I do not need to explain how to configure a database server on your machine.

 For a real world project, I highly recommend you use [PostgreSQL](https://www.postgresql.org/) instead.